-Learn more about different sources of funding on our 'Types of Aid' webpage, located at lowercolumbia.edu/types-of-aid.
+Learn more about different sources of funding at lowercolumbia.edu/types-of-aid.

-Students apply for financial aid online through the LCC website at lowercolumbia.edu/financial-aid.
+Students apply for financial aid online through the financial aid page on the LCC website at lowercolumbia.edu/financial-aid.
 Computers are available for student use in the Admissions Center.
 Priority deadlines are set for each quarter to allow 3-6 weeks for an application to be processed.
 Priority dates are published at lowercolumbia.edu/financial-aid.

 Students will be notified of any financial aid awards through ctcLink.
 In ctcLink, students can view and update their financial aid awards by going to the 'Student Center' and selecting "View Financial Aid."